 - List investigational direct-acting antiviral agents currently in development

-- Describe current approaches to the management of HIV/HCV coinfection
+- Describe current approaches to the management of hepatitis C virus (HCV) infection in HIV/HCV coinfection

 Who Should Attend

 This webinar is designed for physicians who have a good understanding of the basics of HCV transmission, testing, and management, and have managed HCV infection in at least 5 patients.

 This activity is also relevant to nurse practitioners, registered nurses, physician assistants, registered pharmacists, and other health professionals.

 Individual registration is required, even if you are viewing as a group, in order to receive CME credit or a certificate of participation.